Cyclone1070/docsreader/src/tailwind/markdown/docs/hyphens.md

 Use the `hyphens-none` utility to prevent words from being hyphenated even if the line break suggestion `&shy;` is used:

-Officially recognized by the Duden dictionary as the longest word in German,<!-- --> Kraftfahrzeug­haftpflichtversicherung <!-- -->is a 36 letter word for motor vehicle liability insurance.
+Officially recognized by the Duden dictionary as the longest word in German, Kraftfahrzeug­haftpflichtversicherung is a 36 letter word for motor vehicle liability insurance.

 ```
 <p class="hyphens-none">  ...
 Kraftfahrzeug&shy;haftpflichtversicherung is a ...</p>